gilmerperez/kanban-board/README.md

 ## Usage

-To start the application, run the following command:
+To start the application, run the following command in your terminal:

 ```bash
 npm run start